BeverlyAb/PCA_for_OCR/README.md

 To test the last data set PCA_Recognition.m needs to access 45_45_Letters and 45_45_Message on lines 5 and 30.
 This is to test the last data set.
 The second and third data results are then shown in large_text_message.txt.

 Note: Data set one displays supplemental figures and graphs, which are not included by data set two and three.
-More information is said in the paper.
+More information is said in the report.

 *Feel free to use my work as a reference, but please refrain from copying code to serve as assignments in computer science related courses.*